umair-akb/developer.sketch.com/pages/assistants-guides-4-run-and-test.md

 ---
-title: Running and testing
+title: Run and test Assistants
 section: assistants
-permalink: /assistants/running-and-testing
+permalink: /assistants/run-and-test
 chapter: Guides
 order: 104
-excerpt: Running and testing Sketch Assistants locally.
+excerpt: Use Sketch documents in unit tests during development.
 ---

 This guide covers the various ways you can run and test your Assistants in NodeJS during development and after publishing.